On the creation of conjugate points for thermostats: Interior of thermostats without conjugate points

 \subsection{Green bundles in the cotangent space}

 The usual construction of the Green bundles in $T(SM)$ does not carry over to the thermostat setting due to dissipation.
 We instead define them in $T^*(SM)$, following \cite{echevarria-cuesta25b}.
 In \cite[Theorem 1.5]{echevarria-cuesta25b}, we showed that if a thermostat $(M,g,\lambda)$ has no conjugate points, then the subbundle $d\varphi_{t}^{-\top}(\mathbb{H}^*(\varphi_t(v))$ converges as $t\to \pm \infty$.
 The subbundle that it converges to in forward time is the \textit{stable Green bundle}, denoted by $G_s^*(v)$, and the bundle it converges to in reverse time is the \emph{unstable Green bundle}, denoted by $G_u^*(v)$.
-Let $z_T$ be a solution to \eqref{eqn:jacobi-damped} such that
+When we talk about convergence, we mean with respect to the Grassmannian topology of the projective bundle $\mathbb{P}(\Sigma)$ defined in Subsection \ref{subsection:maslov-index}.